Azure-Samples/Azure-Stack-Hub-Foundation-Core/Tools/UpdateStatusTeams/readme.md

 2) Pass -PepCredential parameter value (less secure)

-#### How to report a problem
+#### Troubleshooting

-Please reach out on Teams Insiders or with your PM if you have an issue/feedback with the Teams Forwarding.
-To help us diagnose any problems quickly, provide the logs under:
+To help diagnose any problems quickly, the function writes a zip file for every interval logs under:

 `explorer "\$home\\.AzsMgmtTeams"`

-Forward the zip with the first timestamp after the occurrence of the issue and include a screengrab of the issue in your teams channel.
+Look in the zip with the first timestamp after the occurrence of the issue.
+If you are working with support, provide the whole folder to support.
+Files inside the archive:
+- AzsTeamsIntegration.txt - PS Console output
+- StampInformation.json - Azure Stack Stamp Information
+- TeamAudienceMessageContent.json - Adaptive Card sent to audience channel (use https://www.adaptivecards.io/designer/ for debugging)
+- TeamOperatorMessageContent.json - Adaptive Card sent to operator channel (use https://www.adaptivecards.io/designer/ for debugging)
+- UpdateData.json - Get-AzsUpdate output
+- UpdateRun.json - latest/current update run Get-AzsUpdateRun output

 #### Common Issues